grafana/grafana/docs/sources/dashboards/create-reports/index.md

 1. Click **Dashboards > Reports** in the side navigation menu.

-   The Reports page allows you to view, create, and update your reports.
+The Reports tab allows you to view, create, and update your reports.
 The report form has a multi-step layout.
 The steps do not need to be completed in succession and can be skipped over by clicking a step name.

-1. Click **+ Create a new report**.
 1. Select report dashboard.
    - **Source dashboard:** Select the dashboard from which you want to generate the report.
    - **Time range:** (optional) Use custom time range for the report.
 For more information, refer to [Report time range]({{< relref "#report-time-range" >}}).